openigem/naics36/sym/README.md

     factors.sym
     government.sym
     household.sym
+    inter.sym
     investment.sym
+    markets.sym
+    nipa.sym
+    openigem.sym
+    parameters.sym
     producer.sym
+    sets.sym
+    steady.sym
+    time01.sym
+    time10.sym
+    time31.sym
     trade.sym
+    unused.sym
+    variables.sym

-## Makefile
+## Makefile-sub

-The makefile in the directory is used for building the Tablo version of the model from the sym files.
-The Tablo version itself is stored in a parallel directory.
-The makefile also builds the HTML description of the model in the docs directory.
+This file contains the general procedure for building a version of the model for a specified time grid.
+It is included by makefiles in the subdirectories.